-- After graduation, these students would hold an additional \$24.6 million in income that could be reinvested into the state and local economy through consumer spending. - The higher wages of new graduates would allow them to spend more as consumers, benefitting the commonwealth in the form of sales, excise, and property tax revenues, among others.
-We estimate that the 2,619 students who would benefit from tuition equality and graduate within six years would pay as much as \$4.6 million in additional federal income taxes as well as an additional \$3 million in Virginia state and local taxes.
+- These students would earn \$36.1million in additional income annually following graduation. - After graduation, these students would hold an additional \$27.6 million in income that could be reinvested into Georgia's economy through consumer spending. - The higher wages of new graduates would allow them to spend more as consumers, benefitting the state in the form of sales, excise, and property tax revenues, among others.
+We estimate that the 2,257 students who would benefit from tuition equity and graduate within six years would pay as much as \$5.1 million in additional federal income taxes as well as an additional \$3.4 in Georgia state and local taxes.